JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Clears all tabs, reverting to equally spaced tabs with the default tab spacing.

 ```
-FUNCTION CTextPara2.ClearAllTabs () AS HRESULT
+FUNCTION ClearAllTabs () AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->ClearAllTabs(m_pTextPara2))
    RETURN m_Result
 END FUNCTION